murugapl/manage-vaccinations-in-schools-guidance/app/guide/class-lists.md

 Class lists for each school are uploaded separately, and each school can only have one class list.

-Mavis will identify any children not present in the class list as movers out and prompt you to remove them from the school.
-This will record their new school as unknown until they appear in another school list.

 ## Uploading a class list file

 First, you need to reformat the class list provided by the school ready for upload: